Maddireddykiran/ResumeBuilder/DEPLOYMENT_GUIDE.md

 3. **CORS Issues**:
    - If you see CORS errors in the browser console, verify that the Flask CORS configuration is correct
-   - The backend should allow requests from your Vercel domain
+   - The backend should allow requests from your Netlify domain

+4. **Free Tier Spin-up Delay**:
+   - If your backend takes time to respond after periods of inactivity, this is normal for the free tier
+   - The first request after inactivity may take up to a minute to process

 ### Frontend Issues

 1. **Build Fails**:
-   - Check the Vercel build logs for error messages
+   - Check the Netlify build logs for error messages
    - Make sure all dependencies are correctly installed

 2. **Backend Connection Issues**:
-   - Verify that `NEXT_PUBLIC_API_URL` is set correctly in Vercel
+   - Verify that `NEXT_PUBLIC_API_URL` is set correctly in Netlify
    - Check the browser console for network errors
    - Try the health check endpoint directly to ensure the backend is running